Gaudio-Ney/Gaudio-Ney/README.md

 ### Hi there, my name is Gáudio and I'm an iOS Developer. 👋

-- 📱 I'm currently working at KaBuM!
-SA (Home-office).
+- 📱 I'm currently working at Hurb Technology S.A. as iOS Developer (Hibrid).
+- 📱 I worked at KaBuM!
+S.A. as iOS Developer (Home-office).
-- 🍎 I was an Apple Developer Academy student in Brazil at PUC-Rio.
+- 🍎 I was an Apple Developer Academy trainee at PUC-Rio University (Home-office).
 - 📚 I'm graduated by Federal University of Rio de Janeiro (UFRJ).
-- 🤩 I am fascinated by technology, communication, health and Apple's Ecossystem.
+- 🤩 I am fascinated by technology and Apple's Ecossystem and people.
 - 😄 Pronouns: he/his.

 <div align="center">